nicoursi/makebooklet/readme.md

 - `-o <output.pdf>`
   Specify the output PDF file name.
 If not specified, it will default to `<input>-booklet.pdf`.

+- `-c`
+  Clip the input PDF page content (useful for cropping a specific area).
+For example if you need to get rid of page numbers from the original document.

 - `-h`
   Show this help message.